 Domain stanza, Momentum will ignore the MXs for the domain and send mail to the gateway host name instead.
 Other configurations in the domain stanza for that domain will have no effects if a gateway is specified, as mails to that domain are actually sent to the gateway.

-In many use cases, this option is supplanted by the Routes option.
+Starting with Momentum 2.2, this option is supplanted in many use case by the Routes option.
 See routes for more information.

 When delivering mail via ecstream, do not use the